Baby universe as logical qubits: information recovery in random encoding: Toy baby universe: Haar random encoding

 A precise statement of theorem~\ref{theorem_logical} is presented in~\cite{Li:2025nxv} and is reprinted in appendix~\ref{sec:theorem}.
 This theorem demonstrates a complete breakdown of complementary recovery in Haar random encoding.

 At first sight, this may be counterintuitive: even though the input $C$ and the output $A$ have large quantum correlation with $I(A:C)\sim O(n)$, this does not grant power to reconstruct logical quantum information of the code.
 One crucial point is that this is an asymptotic statement where the ``quality'' of logical operator reconstruction becomes exponentially bad with respect $d$.
-Namely, the correlation between $A$ and $C$ is not sufficient to guarantee high fidelity logical operator reconstruction.
+Namely, the correlation between $A$ and $C$ is not sufficient to guarantee high fidelity logical operator reconstruction. \footnote{ We note that this statement goes beyond what is currently understood from entanglement wedge considerations.
+In certain semiclassical gravitational setups, the union of entanglement wedges associated with two boundaries does not appear to cover the entire bulk~\cite{Goel:2018ubv,Iizuka:2021tut,Balasubramanian:2023xyd,Antonini:2025ioh} (see also~\cite{Marolf:2020xie}).
+However, the precise boundary operator interpretation of such situations remains subtle~\cite{Akers:2020pmf,Akers:2023fqr}. }

 One might think that logical operators can then be written as a non-local, but factorized form over $A$ and $B$, $\overline{U}= \overline{U}_A\otimes \overline{U}_B$.
 However, an analogous argument also rules out the possibilities of factorized non-local logical operators, suggesting $\overline{U}\not= \overline{U}_A\otimes \overline{U}_B$.